Frequently asked questions

 "What if it rains on your shoot day?"

-There are no full refunds for rain.
-Either the shoot continues in the rain or other agreed location, or we can reschedule depending on the schedules of both the photographer and the client.
+There are no refunds for rain.
+Either the shoot continues in the rain (often a fun adventure), we make alternate indoor arrangements, or we can reschedule the session depending on the schedules of both the photographer and the client.

 What you need to know: